MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/AddCommentFormRedesigned/README.md

 ```
 ## Conclusion

-The **`RedesignedAddCommentForm`** component is essential for applications that embrace the latest design system, delivering a sleek, modern interface for users to add comments.
+The **`AddCommentFormRedesigned`** component is essential for applications that embrace the latest design system, delivering a sleek, modern interface for users to add comments.
 This component not only enhances the overall user experience through updated UI elements but also ensures consistency with contemporary design standards.
 By leveraging the `useAddCommentForm` hook for efficient state management and event handling, the component remains both functional and easy to maintain, making it a valuable asset during the transition to a more refined user interface.